How to Add Your Family Surname

 in the data and calculations used being submitted into this Log in order to sum

-mutations.
-This usually requires that you have deduced the exact ancestral
+unique mutations.
+This usually requires that you have deduced the precise Ancestral Haplotype for

-haplotype for the common male ancestor or have a very good estimate of what it
+the common male ancestor or have a very good estimate of what it is to use it

 Events (UMEs) in the descendants tested.